xieofxie/BotFramework-Discord/README.md

 #### How to tell the difference between shared conversation and private conversation in group conversation?

 Before @ and after @?

+### Convert not mentioned group messages to events for statistics